The doctor held out my test results, two 3×3 inch Rorschach blobs.

 I pushed.
 “I don’t see the blockage.
 I don’t see the dye.”

 I don’t feel blocked either, I wanted to say.

 I left the medical center and called my husband from the parking lot.
 He was calm, understanding and plainly factual.
 “Well, we knew this might happen.
 Let’s go forward.”

 In the coming weeks and months I called several adoption agencies, sent for information and started a new sales job.
-It was winter and I was selling garden supplies.
-My schedule was full, having to run around to ten or fifteen garden centers in a single day as they prepared and bought for the upcoming growing season.
+Winter was ending and I was selling garden supplies.
+My schedule was full, running around to ten or fifteen garden centers in a single day as they bought for the upcoming growing season.
 My car carried samples of fancy pruners, planting boxes and bags of fertilizer instead of the baby seats, diapers and spit-up that I hoped for.
 I was fine though.
 I was on auto-pilot.
 Just get through the day.

 The Illinois countryside was my sales territory.
-From mom and pop garden stores to chains of big box stores I peddled hundreds of lines of potting soils and hoses, grass seed and bird seed.
-I was determined to find my future in the green industry, a gentle, quiet business of beauty.
+From mom and pop garden stores to the big box stores, I peddled hundreds of lines of potting soils and hoses, grass seed and bird seed.
+I was determined to find my future in the green industry, a gentle, quiet business.

 One day, out near Oswego, south and west of nowhere special, I stopped into Taco Bell and got my usual two hard shells and a diet Pepsi.
-Then I went next door to Walgreen’s and bought a pregnancy test.
+Then, just because it was there I went next door to Walgreen’s and bought a pregnancy test.
 I was killing time until my next appointment.
 It was a moment of fantasy, like trying on a wedding dress before you’ve even met the guy.
 It’s just fun to shop.

 That night, I lay in bed watching my husband criss-cross the room as he arranged his socks, underwear and suit for the next day, waiting for the moment that would change his life forever.

 The test I took in the bathroom at Taco Bell was positive.
 He stopped and smiled.